- Stay within resource usage requirements.

 - Basic security, log file and SSH concepts

-- Using the Linux command line is not required by helpful
+- Using the Linux command line is not required but helpful

 Before completing the lab instructions the environment will look as follows: